LandonSchropp/dotfiles/readme.md

 sudo xcodebuild -license accept
 ```

-## Setup
+## Installation

-The dotfiles in this repo are integrated with the [Thoughtbot dotfiles](https://github.com/thoughtbot/dotfiles).
-To get all of the settings and script files, you'll need to clone both repositories.
+The dotfiles in this repo are integrated with the
+[Thoughtbot dotfiles](https://github.com/thoughtbot/dotfiles).
+To get all of the settings and script
+files, you'll need to clone both repositories.

 ``` shell
 git clone https://github.com/LandonSchropp/dotfiles $HOME/.dotfiles